gndelia/codemod-replace-react-fc-typescript/README.md

 (It's recommended to run your favorite formatting tool after the codemod :wink: )

+> 💡 Running the codemod [with Intuita](#using-intuita) will automatically format your code with prettier.

 ## :man_teacher: Motivation

 IF you use React and Typescript, you might have come across this [GitHub PR in Create React App's repo](https://github.com/facebook/create-react-app/pull/8177) about removing `React.FC` from their base template of a Typescript project.